Sport Windsurf: Thrill of Wind and Waves

 • Float with gear if exhausted

-• Practice deep water re entry
+• Practice deep water re-entry

-• Carry whistle or signaling device
+• Carry a whistle or signaling device

 Take lessons from certified instructors who teach safety alongside technique.